Parliament of Independence (Circassia): Delegations to major powers

 The parliament did not accept leaving their lands and sent delegations to the Ottoman Empire and the United Kingdom to gain support from both countries, arguing that they are being massacred and they would be forced into exile soon.

 Ottoman and British delegations both promised recognition of an independent Circassia, as well as possible recognition from Paris, if they unified into a coherent state.
+The Circassians also sent a delegation to France, but no results could be achieved.